March 14th, 2025

 Lower Facelift

-A lower facelift focuses solely on the lower-third portion of the face, meaning jawline, chin, and sometimes cheeks.
+A lower facelift focuses solely on the lower third of the face, including the jawline, chin, and sometimes the cheeks.
 This can help treat issues such as marionette lines or jowls.

 Full Facelift

-A full facelift is for those who wish to treat the signs of aging in multiple areas of the face, whether they be alone the chin and jaw, up in the brow region, and everywhere in between.
-When it comes to the full facelift, there are some options one can choose from, such as the SMAS facelift and the deep plane facelift.
+A full facelift is for those who wish to treat the signs of aging across multiple areas of the face, whether along the chin and jaw, up in the brow region, or anywhere in between.
+When it comes to a full facelift, there are several options to choose from, such as the SMAS facelift and the deep-plane facelift.

-A SMAS facelift focuses on the superficial musculoaponeurotic system (SMAS), the layer of facial muscles underneath the skin.
-This procedure tightens the SMAS layer and can help to improve areas such as the lower face, as well as the neck.
+An SMAS facelift focuses on the superficial musculoaponeurotic system (SMAS), the layer of facial muscles underneath the skin.
+This procedure tightens the SMAS layer and can help improve areas such as the lower face and neck.

-The deep plane facelift, meanwhile, utilizes deeper incisions in the face to allow for a more powerful manipulation of the tissue, fat, and skin, stronger than other methods of facelifts.
-This method helps treat more extreme signs of aging such as heavy jowls, deep folds and wrinkles, and sagging in the cheeks and jaw.
-While this method is extremely effective, it is also one of the most invasive types of facelifts, which must be performed by expert surgeons like those at our clinic, as this method leaves facial nerves exposed during the procedure and thus can pose higher risks of complications.
+The deep plane facelift, meanwhile, uses deeper incisions in the face to allow for more powerful manipulation of the tissue, fat, and skin than other facelift methods.
+This method helps treat more extreme signs of aging, such as heavy jowls, deep folds and wrinkles, and sagging in the cheeks and jaw.
+While this method is extremely effective, it is also one of the most invasive facelifts and must be performed by expert surgeons, such as those at our clinic, because it leaves facial nerves exposed during the procedure, which can increase the risk of complications.

 What Is the Cost of a Facelift?

-As there are many different types of facelifts, the price to get a facelift in Toronto can vary depending on your needs and how extreme the signs of aging in the face are.
+As there are many types of facelifts, the cost of a facelift in Toronto can vary depending on your needs and how pronounced the signs of aging are.
 In general, the less invasive mini facelift may begin at around $9,999, while a full facelift may cost upwards of $18,999.
-Our clinic does allow for financing options, however, so feel free to ask us about them during your consultation period!
+Our clinic offers financing options; feel free to ask about them during your consultation!

 The Neck Lift

-While the facelift helps to address the signs of aging in the face, even a full facelift typically stops around the chin or jawline.
-For some, this can leave an unwanted disconnect between the face and neck, which can still show signs of aging, such as excess skin known commonly as “turkey neck.”
-This condition is the term that refers to the excess skin that can drape along the neck and throat, sagging into folds.
+While a facelift helps address signs of aging in the face, even a full facelift typically stops around the chin or jawline.
+For some, this can leave an unwanted disconnect between the face and neck, which may still show signs of aging, such as excess skin commonly known as “turkey neck.”
+This condition refers to excess skin that can drape along the neck and throat, sagging into folds.

 Neck lifts are performed by making incisions, usually around or inside the ears and below the chin.
 This is done to keep any residual scarring discreet and hidden.